JGI Genome Portal

 1995 • C++, Borland OWL, Microsoft MFC

-In 1995 I moved to Berkeley to work on a visualization tool for nuclei of isotopes at Lawrence Berkeley Laboratory.
+In 1995 I moved from Sweden to Berkeley to work on a visualization tool for nuclei of isotopes at Lawrence Berkeley Laboratory.
 Originally called VuENSDF, it is a tool for exploring the nuclear data from the ENSDF database.
 Up till then, when you needed to access nuclear energy level data, you used the Table of Isotopes (ToI), which was a thick book.
 ToI was published by the Isotopes Project, a research group at the Nuclear Science Division of LBL.
 That group was headed by Nobel Laureate Glenn T. Seaborg, who still checked in on us from time to time.
 Dr. Seaborg was famous for the discovery of the elements plutonium, americium, curium, berkelium, californium, einsteinium, fermium, mendelevium, nobelium, and seaborgium.

 Isotope Explorer visualization tool